• Artificial Intelligence

 qwen2.5-coder:7b 8 GB+ RAM

-Everyday coding, fast responses
+Everyday coding, fast responses.
+Runs on CPU-only laptops.

 ollama pull qwen2.5-coder:7b